 \subsubsection{Graph problems with neighborhoods}

 Graph problems where the vertices are allowed to move within corresponding sets are often called problems with neighborhoods.
 The SPP with neighborhoods has been analyzed in~\cite{disser2014rectilinear} under stringent assumptions that ensure polynomial-time solvability: the sets are disjoint rectilinear polygons in the plane, and the edge lengths penalize the $\cL_1$ distance between the vertices.
 The applications we target with this paper, however, do not verify any of these hypotheses.
 A special case of the SPP with neighborhoods is the touring-polygon problem, which asks for the shortest path between two points that visits a set of polygons in a given order~\cite{dror2003touring}.
 Our problem differs from this in that our sets are convex and the order in which we visit them is not predefined.
-Other problems akin to the touring polygon, but substantially different from the SPP in GCS, are the safari, the zoo keeper, and the watchman route (see~\cite[Part~IV]{li2011euclidean} and the references therein).
+Other problems akin to the touring polygon, but substantially different from the SPP in GCS, are the safari, the zookeeper, and the watchman route; see~\cite[Part~IV]{li2011euclidean} and the references therein.

 The Traveling-Salesman Problem (TSP) and the Minimum-Spanning-Tree Problem (MSTP) are the two combinatorial problems that have been studied most extensively in their variants with neighborhoods~\cite{arkin1994approximation,yang2007minimum}.
 Exact algorithms for these generally rely on expensive mixed-integer nonconvex optimization~\cite{gentilini2013travelling,blanco2017minimum,burdick2021multi}, and do not scale beyond two or three dimensions.
-Although the techniques we propose in this paper are particularly well suited to the structure of the SPP, they can be used without modifications to formulate other graph problems with neighborhoods as very tractable MICPs, including the TSP and the MSTP (see Appendix~\ref{sec:extensions}).
+Although the techniques we propose in this paper are particularly well suited to the structure of the SPP, they can be used without modifications to formulate other graph problems with neighborhoods as very tractable MICPs (see Appendix~\ref{sec:extensions}).